Skip to main content

 • Use the responses we got in all the previous steps for the swap fields.

 • For sender address and chain_uid use the ones from the connected chain.
-In the example below we are using a Keplr wallet.

 • You can include a specific timeout.
 Excluding it will take the default of 60 seconds.